raspberrypilearning/3D-scene/en/step_7.md

 --- task ---

 Change it to a slider.
 It will start with a range from 1 to 100 which you can change at any point.

+<mark>Do we need to direct them to the drop down below in case they do not know how to turn it into a slider?</mark>

 --- collapse ---